All Episodes

 Let's see.

-Um, we do have a Keith Ellison yesterday.
+Oh, we do have Keith Ellison yesterday.

-Any doubt the Democratic Party has gone over the left wing cliff.
+Any doubt the Democratic Party has gone over the left-wing cliff.

-You got Ellison endorsing Antifa, tweeting out a picture of himself smiling with the Antifa handbook.
+We got Ellison endorsing Antifa, tweeting out a picture of himself smiling with the Antifa handbook.

 What's the Antifa handbook?